DEED OF INCORPORATION

 11.1 The Board shall consist of at least five board members.
 Non-members may serve as board members.
 The General Meeting shall determine the number of board members.
 Board members shall be appointed by the General Meeting.

-11.3 The General Meeting shall appoint one Dutch and one Japanese board member as co-chairman, one board member as event specialist and one board member as treasurer.
+11.3 The Board shall appoint from among itself one non-Japanese and one Japanese board member as co-chairman, a secretary, an event specialist and a treasurer.
 For each of these positions, the General Meeting may appoint a substitute from among its midst.
+The posi tion as secretary, event specialist and/or treasurer may be combined.

 BOARD MEMBERS – DISMISSAL / SUSPENSION